EasyIP2023/raspi-arcade/README.md

 5. Clean Workspace!!!!! :)
 6. Use the [dermel tool](https://www.homedepot.com/p/Dremel-200-Series-1-15-Amp-Dual-Speed-Corded-Rotary-Tool-Kit-with-15-Accessories-and-1-Attachment-200-1-15/202349458) to shape wood and make edges smooth.

+**README: At the time I should of thought of cutting the button holes before cutting holes for the 4 pillars.
+That way you can position your pillars based off the orientation of the buttons not the other way around**

 7. For both bottom plates insert 4 holes.
 Two on the left about 1 1/4" from the circles edge and about a little less than 4" apart.
-The right two holes need to be about 1" from the circles edge and about 6 1/2" apart. **Note When doing this most of these measurements.
-I just eye balled**.
+The right two holes need to be about 1" from the circles edge and about 6 1/2" apart. **Note When doing this, most of these measurements are just eye balled**.
 The reason you need to make 4 holes is because the traditional leg has a screw at the bottom all you need to do is screw it in.

 ![Leg Screw](https://github.com/EasyIP2023/raspi-arcade/blob/master/pics/20181215_031938.jpg)
 ![4 Holes](https://github.com/EasyIP2023/raspi-arcade/blob/master/pics/20181215_032258.jpg)